eugef/phpRedExpert/README.md

 phpRedExpert
 ============

-Simple but powerful tool for Redis management and administration.
+Simple and powerful web tool for Redis management and administration.

 ## Requirments